Briefcases don’t just hold your files and documents; they show your style.

 The short answer is yes, depending on intent.
 Lawyers often use briefcases because they are more likely to have a lock and RFID protection.
 They present well and can be used just as often as messenger bags, it just depends on your unique needs – both are legitimate style choices.

 What are the differences between a suitcase and briefcase?

 A suitcase is generally a larger capacity and a more heavy-duty bag.
 It’s great for overnight travel and can generally store clothes, whereas a briefcase cannot.
 It’s more likely to have external pockets to store the extra gear needed for traveling, but less likely to have a shoulder strap.
-Suitcases are often made of softer material than briefcases which gives them a bit more flexibility when fully packed.
+Suitcases are often made of softer material than briefcases, giving them a bit more flexibility when fully packed.

 A briefcase is typically used for document and laptop storage rather than for clothing and travel needs.
 It’s smaller and less likely to have external pockets.
-The hard material and shoulder strap that are common on briefcases are more suitable to the daily use of a work commute than long haul travel.
+The hard material and shoulder strap that is common on briefcases are more suitable for the daily use of a work commute than long haul travel.

 What briefcase makes a good present for a college professor?

 College professors are going to want a more traditional look, either leather or canvas, owing to the nature of their job in an academic institution (rather than a technical one).
 Internal compartments are also a must for keeping documents (both for lectures, and for grading) separated.

 Where is the best place to buy briefcases?